 Norwegian Waffles

-They are good with strawberriy, blueberry or raspberry jam (syltetoy) or jelly (sjele in Norwegian).
+raspberry jam (syltetoy) or jelly (sjele in Norwegian).

-Serving Norwegian Vaffler
+Serving heart shaped Norwegian Waffler

 1/2 cup (100 gram) butter